-Table 3.
+Table 2.
 ScreenFlow Record Dialog Controls ---------- -----------------------------------

 Control Description Record Desktop Framerate The default is always Automatic, which maintains the exact same behavior as previous versions of ScreenFlow.
 This means the application will record frames as quickly as possible.
 The user can modify the settings to reduce the frame rate recorded to disk.
 These options are available to the user: Automatic, 30, 25, 15, 5 and 1 fps.
 They are immediately applied.
+Timeline Framerate Select the timeline framerate: 30 fps or 60 fps.
 Record in loop for Check to record a loop of the most recent amount of hours and minutes selected.
 Stop Recording After Specify when ScreenFlow should automatically stop this recording session.
 Click Set Timer to activate one time.
 Set Timer Sets or removes timer for the next recording.
 Record Click the red button-the Record icon-to display the countdown window (if enabled-see the Countdown option in the General Pane) and begin recording.